top of page

 We know a member embraced our culture when they:

-• have the consistent communication with the manager and director which means they know what’s going on
+• have the consistent communication with the manager and director which means they know what’s going on.

-• know how to respond to the students/manager - except for scenarios that weren’t tackled during onboarding
+• know how to respond to the students/manager - except for scenarios that weren’t tackled during onboarding.

-• pick up new information quickly - after one or two times of showing you how to do something, you know how to do it independently the next time
+• pick up new information quickly - after one or two times of showing you how to do something, you know how to do it independently the next time.

 • are solution-oriented.
 They think of ways to complete a task rather than waiting for the manager or Danny to find the solution for them and give them intricate details on how to do things step-by-step.